Am I Literate?

 Since the early 2000s, she has co-founded two technology companies and founded a digital education charity for youth.
 Her work has introduced digital skills to over a million children, with a focus on girls and young women- and she has helped build and power up many servers and computers, and written enough lines of code to understand how the digital world is built.

-Kate sits on several boards in Canada and the UK, focusing on education, arts, and technology.
+Kate sits on several boards in Canada and the UK, focusing on education, arts, and technology, including Raison d’Art and the Anita Goulden Trust.
 She also mentors teams of youth and young women through organisations such as AI4Good, K-12 Ethics program, and Young Data Scientists.

 Kate is an adviser to the Montreal AI Ethics Institute (MAIEI), a collaborator with the AI in Education Interdisciplinary Research Hub at Oxford University (AIEOU), and is often invited to lecture at universities.